odewahn/dds-field-guide/codebase.md

 * the developer creates a new branch, usually for a specific feature
 * the developer makes commits against the local copy
 * once the feature is done, he or she merges the branch back into the master branch and pushes the change back to the master
-* other developers pull from the and merge their branch
+* other developers pull from the MISSING WORD and merge their branch
 * the merged copy preserves the full version history of all the distributed copies

 In addition to these coordination functions, most version control systems also offer a feature called a _hook_.
 A hook is a process that fires once a specific event, like a commit, happens to the repository.
 Hooks can be defined in the repo itself, but also in the hosting service.
 For example, GitHub lets you define "service" hooks that are called whenever a specific event occurs.
 These hooks are the tie-in to the continuous integration (CI server).